David Livingstone: Mission stations

 Livingstone left London on 17 November 1840, passenger on a sailing brig bound for the Cape of Good Hope, along with two other LMS missionaries: Ross, who had been ordained at the same service as him, and Ross's wife.
 During the long voyage he studied Dutch and the Tswana language, and the captain gave him extensive tuition in navigation.
 At Rio de Janeiro, unlike the other two, he ventured ashore and was impressed by the cathedral and scenery, but not by the drunkenness of British and American sailors, so he gave them tracts in a dockside bar.

-On 15 March 1841 the ship arrived at Simon's Bay, and for a month while it unloaded and loaded, the three stayed at Cape Town with Mr and Mrs Philip.
+On 15 March 1841 the ship arrived at Simon's Bay, and for a month while it unloaded and loaded, the three stayed at Cape Town with missionary John Philip.
 As resident director of the LMS, Philip had continued their policy that all people were equal before God and in law, leading to disputes with Boers, and with British settlers as Philip held that Xhosa people were not to blame for the Xhosa Wars over extending the Cape Colony.
 Missionary factions disagreed over this, and over his emphasis on missionary work among Griqua people of the colony, while others like Moffatt wanted more focus on new areas.
 There were also tensions between artisan missionaries engaged for lay expertise, and ordained missionaries.

 The ship took Livingstone and the Rosses on to Algoa Bay, from 19 May to 31 July they were on the long trek by ox-cart to the Kuruman Mission.
 The Moffats had not yet returned from Britain, and he immersed himself in Tswana life.
 From September to late December he trekked 750 mi with the artisan missionary Roger Edwards, who had been at Kuruman since 1830 and had been told by Moffat to investigate potential for a new station.
 They visited and discussed the area called Mabotsa, Botswana, near Zeerust, North West Province, South Africa.

 In 1842 Livingstone went on two treks with African companions; the principals were mission members Paul and Mebalwe, a deacon.
 In June 1843, Edwards got LMS approval to set up a mission station with his wife at Mabotsa.
-Livingstone moved there by agreement, and joined them in the physical work of building facilities.
-He wrote to tell LMS secretary Arthur Tidman, saying he would be delighted to call Mabotsa "the centre of the sphere of my labours", but would try to hold himself "in readiness to go anywhere, provided it be forward".
+Livingstone moved there by agreement and joined them in the physical work of building facilities.
+He wrote to LMS secretary Arthur Tidman, saying he would be delighted to call Mabotsa "the centre of the sphere of my labours", but would try to hold himself "in readiness to go anywhere, provided it be forward".

 The Moffats, accompanied by two new missionary families, reached the Vaal River in January 1844.
-Livingstone rode out to meet them there, and then sat in the Moffats' ox-cart talking with Robert for hours during the seventeen or eighteen days it took to get home to Kuruman.
+Livingstone rode out to meet them there, and then sat in the Moffats' ox-cart talking with Robert for hours during the 17 or 18 days it took to get home to Kuruman.
 For the first time, he met their daughter Mary, who had been born and brought up in Africa.